Creative writing prompts for teens

 - Your refrigerator from the viewpoint of a wrinkled old apple

 - Or, come up with your own idea!

-Looking for more writing prompts?
+Looking for more creative writing prompts for teens?
 Check out our extensive collection on Writing Prompt Wednesdays.
 Most months, we feature a set of prompts just for teens!